 VVV is writte in in Python programming language and is compatible with Python interpreter 2.7 or later, including 3.x series.

 - Enforce coding conventions across multiple developers

 - Enable linting and validators support for your software project with a single command

-- Automatically guide committers to policy guidelines and let them fix errors themselves, instead of having
+- Automatically guide committers to policy guidelines and let them fix errors themselves, instead of having post-commit personal coaching.

 - Provide sane default validation and linting options for all popular programming languages and file formats

 - Run VVV as continuous integration service with systems like Travis CI or Jenkins and shoot down bad code push-ins

 - This is not automated testing tool.
 We just scan files against a policy, not for programming errors.
 Linting tools tend to pick up programming errors, too though, like mistyped names.